retargetly/sdk-ios/README.md

 After a git clone, open 'Retargetly.xcodeproj' file to explore the project.

-The main focus of the library is to track events, separately in three event-types:
+The main focus of the library is to track events, separately in four event-types:

 ```
 open    -  for library initialization